sari-rahul/online-quize/README.md

 ![The login form](assets/images/quizloginform.png)
 #### Lets Start Button
 ---
-Once the user submits thte form, a button appears below the form which helps to start the quiz.
+Once the user submits the form, a button appears below the form which helps to start the quiz.
-Once the user clicks this button the quiz starts by displaying the first question
+Once the user clicks this button the quiz starts by displaying the first question.
 ![Lets start button](assets/images/quizletsstartbutton.png)

 ### 2.Quiz Page